SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_postProcess.md

 	Choose a directory for exporting
 ~~~

-A new folder "steady-results" is created, which contains all the converted vtp and vtu files.
+A new folder "steady-converted-results" is created, which contains all the converted vtp and vtu files.

 <figure>
   <img class="svImg svImgMd" src="documentation/flowsolver/imgs/convertingresults.png">